Dornier Do 11: Design and development

 One of the main features the Do 11 tested was a retractable undercarriage, but, due to problems with the gear, it was often left locked down.
 The aircraft entered service under the guise of a freight transport, and was used with the German railway in conjunction with Deutsche Luft Hansa, so that it could be shown publicly.
 What it was actually used for was as a trainer for the still secret Luftwaffe.

 The aircraft had a number of problems, which resulted in some crashes, and was generally unpopular with pilots.
 Especially problematic were wing vibrations which resulted in various precautions and modifications.
 Attempts were made to correct its faults, resulting in the so-called Do 11D, the last model with the Do 11 name.
-The Do 13 was a "simplified" Do 11 and came next, but had so many problems of its own that it did not fully enter service, with several of the first planes off the assembly line crashing.
-The later Do 23 corrected many faults of the design, but was still a lackluster aircraft, and was withdrawn from service by 1936, and replaced by superior aircraft that had since been developed.
+The Do 13 was a "simplified" Do 11 and came next, but had so many problems of its own that it did not fully enter service, with several of the aircraft early off the assembly line crashing.
+The later Do 23 corrected many faults of the design, but was still a lackluster aircraft; meanwhile the Do 11 was withdrawn from service by 1936, replaced by superior aircraft that had since been developed.

 The Do 11 is noteworthy as having served in secret and having been the main heavy bomber of the quietly developing Luftwaffe, if only for a short while.
 It was also the first to have two large engines as opposed to its predecessors the Y and P, which used three and four engines respectively.